Farmersville Community Abattoir Ltd.

 For beef: We do a 2-week standard hang time (give or take a day or two.)
 While we appreciate that there are widespread differences of opinion on exactly what amount of hang time is desirable for optimal flavor or tenderness, there is no scientific evidence that hanging beef beyond 10 days makes any difference.
 We see all different ages, sizes, and finishes on cattle in this industry.
 Ultimately, beef that has very little fat coverage doesn’t hold up in the cooler.
 It turns brown and gets dried out quickly resulting in high cutting loss, and the carcasses will start to take on a gamey flavor that you’re not going to enjoy either.

-However, the main reason that a 2-week hang is just the right amount of time for our facility is that we run the risk of introducing mould into the cooler.
-If mouldy beef touches a wall when being moved, transfers to another carcass in error, or spores get into the air, we have a massive contamination problem.
-We currently have a really clean space, and a great working relationship with OMAFRA, so introducing a food safety issue on this scale would cause problems for everyone.
+However, the main reason that a 2-week hang is just the right amount of time for our facility is that we run the risk of introducing mold into the cooler.
+If moldy beef touches a wall when being moved, transfers to another carcass in error, or spores get into the air, we have a massive contamination problem.
+We currently have a really clean space, and a great working relationship with OMAFA, so introducing a food safety issue on this scale would cause problems for everyone.

 Please know that our Butchers are experts in their craft.
 Your beef is in exceptional hands, and your carcass will be given the time and attention it needs to be optimized to its fullest potential!